ALL Tours, Sightseeing, Museums & Attractions

 Wait'll you see what there is to see at the Miami Seaquarium!

-The centerpiece of Miami Seaquarium is the Whale & Dolphin Stadium, home to Lolita the killer whale and her Pacific white-sided dolphin companions.
-Their new show features original "orca-stral" rock music and new antics sure to thrill all ages.
+The centerpiece of Miami Seaquarium is the Whale & Dolphin Stadium with Pacific white-sided dolphin companions.

 Another popular show, the Flipper Dolphin Show, takes place at the Flipper Lagoon, film location for the 1960s television show of the same name.
 Here, dolphins demonstrate their grace and intelligence in a show featuring jumps, spins, tailwalks and flips.
 Audience participation segments personalize the performance for park guests.

 The Golden Dome, is home to the Sea Lion Show.
 This playlet features the hilarious antics of Salty the Sea Lion, and allows the sea lion stars to show off their athletic and comedic abilities.

 Rounding things out is the Top Deck Dolphin Show, where guests thrill to the acrobatics of Atlantic bottlenose dolphins.
 Guests can also brave the "splash zone" for a closer look at these amazing mammals.
 The Top Deck dolphins can be viewed anytime throughout the day from above and below the water.

 One of the most popular exhibits is Discovery Bay, a mangrove habitat that's home to twenty-six Nile Crocodiles, white tailed deer, indigenous fish and rays, alligators and a host of native birds, including herons, egrets and ibis.
 There are also endangered sea turtles in Discovery Bay, most of which were rescued and will be released after rehabilitation.